Panther (film)

 Panther is a 1995 cinematic adaptation of Melvin Van Peebles's novel Panther, produced and directed by Mario Van Peebles.
 The drama film portrays the Black Panther Party for Self-Defense, tracing the organization from its founding through its decline in a compressed timeframe.
-It was the first narrative feature-film to depict the Black Panther Party.
+It was the first narrative feature film to depict the Black Panther Party.

 Plot summary

 In this semi-fictionalized account of the origins of the Black Panthers, Vietnam veteran Judge (Kadeem Hardison) returns to his hometown of Oakland to find it beset by violence and police discrimination against African-Americans.
 Judge's friend Cy tells him about a vigilante group that's organizing against the police and introduces him to its leaders, Bobby (Courtney B. Vance) and Huey (Marcus Chong).
 Judge joins the movement but is soon beset by police pressure to inform against Huey.

 Cast

 Reception

-On Rotten Tomatoes, the film holds a 25% approval rating based on 12 reviews.
+On Rotten Tomatoes, the film holds a 25% approval rating based on 12 reviews, with an average rating of 5.2/10.
 Roger Ebert stated "There is a fascinating study to be made of the Black Panther Party.
 Panther is not that film."
 Panther co-founder Bobby Seale, a major character in the film, called it "80 percent to 90 percent" untrue and "a false-light invasion of my privacy."
-While Kennith Turan praised it as a "sincere attempt at celebratory, spirit-raising filmmaking", he also criticized it as "a frustrating amalgam of truth, violence, supposition and inspiration".
+While Kenneth Turan of the Los Angeles Times praised it as a "sincere attempt at celebratory, spirit-raising filmmaking", he also criticized it as "a frustrating amalgam of truth, violence, supposition and inspiration".

+The film grossed $6,834,525 in the United States and Canada and $8 million worldwide.